LLNL/Abmarl/docs/src/overview.rst

    from ray.tune.registry import register_env
    register_env(env_name, lambda env_config: env)

-   # Set up the agents' policy.
+   # Set up the policies.
 In this experiment, all agents are homogeneous,
    # so we just use a single shared policy.
    ref_agent = env.unwrapped.agents['agent0']
    policies = {